iwyu binary package in Ubuntu Bionic amd64

 .

-The main goal of include-
+The main goal of include-what-you-use is to remove superfluous #includes.

 It does this both by figuring out what #includes are not actually needed for